-If you miss a course activity, we do not offer extensions or make-up assignments under any circumstances.
+If you miss a course activity, we do not offer extensions or make-up assignments.
 However, if you can provide documentation that proves you were incapable of completing an activity for a legitimate reason (legitimacy to be determined by the professor and course coordinator) then we may be able to transfer the weight of that activity to the final exam, or make other accommodations at our discretion.
 Note that the final exam marks tend to be lowest of all the marks in the course, so it is not in your best interest to have more weight transferred to your final exam.
 You should avoid this option if at all possible.
-This option does not apply to Top Hat (see above).